ToMattBan/Twi-tah/README.md

 ## Coments
 - On the homepage I tried to use SWR, but the data take too long to be received, So I changed it and used a simple fetch instead.
 - I don't use twitter, so some concepts are really strange for me.
 The repply was really hard to understand
+- The project has been coordinated with the idea, which users will use the project on mobile, so everything has been planned to run better on a phone.
+You can test it "simulating" a phone using the developer tools of the browser

 ## Plannig
 - Questions